Frequently Asked Questions

 Yes.
 It is safe to travel with your bike in a cardboard box.
 Of course this will also depend on how well you pack your bike ready for air travel.
 We have a whole article dedicated to using a cardboard bike box with lots more information and advice.

 Yes, you can take bike lube on a plane – provided it is not flammable?
 To be safe check the label prior to packing and also make sure the amount meets any subsequent airline restrictions.
 Check out our page on travelling with a bike for more handy tips and considerations

 It depends on the airline.
 The regulatory rule on these is up to 4 28g Co2 cartridges can be taken on a plane.
 Some airlines still ban them so it is best to check with the airlines you are planning on travelling with.
-For more tips and information about travelling with a bike check out our page.

 Yes, it is possible to have your bicycle shipped to or from France.
 A service like this is usually quite expensive.
 However, it may be appealing to you if you only plan to cycle for part of your holiday and don’t wish to transport your bicycle for the rest of your holiday.
 Check out our page on travelling with a bike for more tips.

 The answer to this is that it depends.
 Many airlines charge nothing extra to bring your bike as luggage whereas shipping a bike internationally will cost quite a bit.
 So if you plan to bring your own bike and your airline charges you nothing extra shipping a bike is much more expensive.

 However, if you are comparing the cost of hiring a bike vs shipping a bike then the equation may change.
 The cost of hiring a bike for more than a week will start to get much closer to shipping your own bike.

 We have a more detailed article about shipping bikes that will provide you with some further information on this topic.